-Around February sometime I told Mrs Wilderness that I had a strong feeling we needed to make a trip back to the States to see my Mother who was living in California.
+Around February sometime I told my Wife that I had a strong feeling we needed to make a trip back to the States to see my Mother who was living in California.
 My Sister had told me Mom was doing okay and had just been seen for a physical, which had turned up nothing out of the ordinary.

 I could not explain the feeling but I felt very strongly about it.
 So strongly, in fact, that I was convinced we had to go.
-One look at our finances told us we couldn't afford to go but that didn't deter me.
+One look at our finances told us we could not afford to go at the time but that didn't deter me.

 After much discussion and not a little disappointment, we decided we had to sell the boat in order to make the trip.
 That is some measure of the certainty of my thoughts; that we would sell a prized possession that we both enjoyed, in order to make the trip.